D1-6: A Discipleship Model

 He discussed the next step in small group ministry by maturing the believers, moving them forward, and helping them depend on Jesus.
 In Comiskey’s book, Making Disciples in the 21 Century Church, he emphasized how small or cell groups are instrumental in helping God’s people become more like Jesus.
 He developed a paradigm that is practical in building disciples through small groups.
 He called this process of discipleship “D1-6.”

 The next step is that of a “D-2 disciple”, a person who lives out in practice what they learn and serves as part of the leadership team.
-Moreover, the disciple plays a significant role in the small group and prepares to launch and participate in a new group.
+Moreover, the disciple plays a significant role in the small group.
+Also prepares to launch and participate in a new group.

 Next is the “D-3 disciple”, a person who is the point leader of a group.
 In this step, a disciple gathers people together and leads a small group.
 Also, they have graduated from the training track provided by the church.